OpenMoonRay/openmoonray-docs/docs/user-reference/tools/moonray.md

     -threads n
         Number of threads to use (all by default).

-    -core_affinity coreIdDef
+    -cpu_affinity cpuIdDef
-        set Core affinity definition. "-1" disables affinity control. "all" uses all CPUs coreIdDef example : 0,1,2     => 0 1 2
+        set CPU affinity definition. "-1" disables CPU affinity control. "all" uses all CPUs cpuIdDef example : 0,1,2     => 0 1 2
                            0-2,4,6-9 => 0,1,2,4,6,7,8,9
-                            -1        => disable affinity
+                           -1        => disable CPU affinity
-                            all       => use all Cores of the host
+                           all       => use all CPUs of the host

     -socket_affinity socketIdDef
         set Socket affinity definition. "all" uses all Sockets